A look at some of the victims of the Iran plane crash who had roots in Canada

 The school's principal, Carma Cornea, said Arbabbahrami was involved in track and field and the school's swimming and diving team.

-"He dreamt of being a doctor and was a leader in our community who many students looked up to," Cornea said in a statment.
+"He dreamt of being a doctor and was a leader in our community who many students looked up to," Cornea said in a statement.

 "Arshia was returning to Canada after spending the holidays with his family in Iran."